We are recognised as authorities in our specialised fields. We publish newsletters with informed opinions that are free for you to subscribe to.

 So, you’ve potentially triggered the application of section CB 14, by determining that at least 20% of your disposal gain has arisen due to one of the listed factors.
 Can you claim an exclusion?

-Well, there are two potential exclusions from taxation under section CB 14, the residential property exclusion, and the farmland exclusion.
+Well, there are two potential exclusions from taxation under section CB 14, the residential property exclusion and the farmland exclusion.

-Lesson number three – if your land is neither farmland, nor did you live on the land as your residence (or at least intend to), then your gain will be subject to taxation under section CB 14 without the need to consider the exclusions further.
+Lesson number three – if your land is neither farmland nor did you live on the land as your residence (or at least intend to), then your gain will be subject to taxation under section CB 14 without the need to consider the exclusions further.

 The residential property exclusion can be applied, where you acquired the land and used it or intended to use it for residential purposes, and then you have sold the land to a purchaser who has acquired it for the same purpose.
-The meaning of ‘residential purposes’ is defined in the exclusion clause itself and means a purpose that the person has of using the land or intending to use the land mainly as a residence for the person, and if members of the person’s family live with them, the person and members of the person’s family living with them and includes the purpose of erecting a dwelling / house on the land to be occupied as such a residence.
+The meaning of “residential purposes” is defined in the exclusion clause itself, and means a purpose that the person has of using the land or intending to use the land mainly as a residence for the person, and if members of the person’s family live with them, the person and members of the person’s family living with them, and includes the purpose of erecting a dwellinghouse on the land to be occupied as such a residence.

 Finally, if all else has failed and you have reached the point that section CB 14 will apply to your disposal, there is a legislative concession to dictate how much of your disposal gain is subject to taxation.
 For each 12-month period that you have owned the land, the quantum of the disposal gain subject to taxation is reduced by 10%.
-So, if you have owned the land for four years, only 60% of the gain is taxable; for 7 years, only 30% of the gain is taxable, and so on.
+So, if you have owned the land for four years, only 60% of the gain is taxable; for seven years, only 30% of the gain is taxable, and so on.

 Final lesson – for the purpose of determining how long you are deemed to have owned the land for, and consequently what ownership discount you will be entitled to, you get to take advantage of the associated ownership concession contained in section CB 15(2).
 You may recall from earlier articles, that this concession can be applied in scenarios where you have acquired the land from an associated person (as that term is legislatively defined for the purpose of the land tax provisions).
-In these cases, your acquisition date will be deemed to be the date your associated vendor acquired the land, and not your acquisition date.
-So, if a family trust of which you hold the power of appointment acquired the land on 1st April 2008, sold the land to you on 1st April 2014, and you sell the land on 1st April 2020, then for the purpose of section CB 14, you are deemed to have acquired the land on 1st April 2008.
-As a consequence, being deemed to have owned the land for 12 years at the time of its disposal (as opposed to 6 years), section CB 14 is of no application to you as you have not disposed of the land during the requisite 10-year ownership period.
+In these cases, your acquisition date will be deemed the date your associated vendor acquired the land and not your acquisition date.
+So, if a family trust of which you hold the power of appointment acquired the land on 1st April 2008, sold the land to you on 1st April 2014, and sold the land on 1st April 2020, then for the purpose of section CB 14, you are deemed to have acquired the land on 1st April 2008.
+As a consequence, being deemed to have owned the land for 12 years at the time of its disposal (as opposed to six years), section CB 14 is of no application to you as you have not disposed of the land during the requisite 10-year ownership period.

-Well until next time, I hope you enjoyed the article, and as always, if you have any questions or concerns, please reach out and I will be more than happy to provide an opinion for you.
+Well, until next time, I hope you enjoyed the article, and as always, if you have any questions or concerns, please reach out, and I will be more than happy to provide an opinion for you.